4GeeksAcademy/machine-learning-content/06-12d-ml_algos/k-means-and-pca.md

 **What are the inputs and outputs?**

-The inputs will be a set of numerical inputs normally scaled.
+The inputs will be a set of numerical inputs normally scaled, and without outliers.

 The outputs will be a set of labels, one for each observation, and also a set of centroids, one for each cluster.